misesdev/emptio/docs/reputation.md

 ### Implementation

-To implement this system, events from [https://github.com/nostr-protocol/nips/blob/master/51.md] are used.
+To implement this system, events from [public lists](https://github.com/nostr-protocol/nips/blob/master/51.md) are used.
 All users who make purchases add the details to a list event.
 The event must include the tag **s**: "emptio_p2p" so that the app can list these events later.
 It must also contain the tag **r**: "reputation" to indicate that it is a list containing reputation data.